bassmanitram/actions-for-nautilus/README.md

   *Default* - `false`

+* `filetypes` - OPTIONAL - the general filetypes of the selected files for which this action is to be displayed (or for which the action is not to be displayed)

+  The value should be a JSON list of strings each one of which should have one of the following values:

+  * `unknown` - for files of an unknown type
+  * `directory` - for directories
+  * `file` - for standard files
+  * `symbolic-link` - for symbolic links
+  * `special` - for special files (pipes, devices, ...)
+  * `standard` - shorthand for directories, standard files, and symbolic links

+  Again, these can be prefixed with a `!` character to indicate that the selected files should _not_ be of that type.

+  Only the first appearance of a specific filetype (regardless of any `!` "not" prefix) is taken into account.

+  *Default* - all filetypes

 * `max_items` - OPTIONAL - the maximum number of items in the selection for which this action will be displayed.